MathiasWP/TeroyJS/readme.md

 ## **_What is TeroyJS?_**

-TeroyJS is a state-based component UI renderer library made up of 100 lines of code; Create components with states, and watch how they automatically are update in your GUI whenever they are changed.
+TeroyJS is a state-based component UI renderer library made up of 100 lines of code; Create components with states, and watch how they automatically are updated in your GUI whenever they are changed.

 &nbsp;